Travis

 GUI and Headless Browser Testing

 This guide covers headless GUI & browser testing using tools provided by the Travis CI environment.
 Most of the content is technology-neutral and does not cover all the details of specific testing tools (like Poltergeist or Capybara).
-We recommend you start with the Tutorial and Build Configuration guides before reading this one.
+We recommend you start with the Onboarding and Build Configuration guides before reading this one.

-Using Sauce Labs #
+Work with Sauce Labs #

 Sauce Labs provides a Selenium cloud with access to more than 170 different device/OS/browser combinations.
 If you have browser tests that use Selenium, using Sauce Labs to run the tests is very easy.
-First, you need to sign up for their service (it’s free for open source projects).
+First, you need to sign up for their service (it’s free for open-source projects).

 Once you’ve signed up, set up a tunnel using Sauce Connect so Sauce Labs can connect to your web server.
 Our Sauce Connect addon makes this easy, just add this to your .travis.yml: